If you want to learn how to make tutorial videos or other instructional videos it all begins with with great planning.

-Once you have your topic, we recommend creating a storyboard to outline and visualize what you plan to show in your video.
+Once you have your topic, create a storyboard to outline and visualize what you plan to show in your video.

-Here are a few tips to help you get you started writing a script.
+Here are a few tips to help you write a script.

 Use words you’d use in everyday conversations.
 This will give your script a smooth, natural feel.